Do you have a dream? I hope this week finds you cultivating endurance, practicing gratitude, and letting yourself have a dream.

 Many of us quit when the finish line is in our sight.
 We think that it’s “good enough,” and we relax and forego the final sprint to the finish.
 When you’re exhausted, that final sprint feels like striving.

 Emotional alignment – faith – carries us to the other side of our creative potential, giving us the energy and the magic necessary to build a legacy with our lives.

 You can’t have emotional alignment without a dream.
 You literally need to have a dream!

 It’s been my experience in life that people have shamed and ridiculed me for being a “dreamer.”
 Even my father, with the best of intentions, tried to get me to be more “realistic” about my life goals.
 I know he didn’t want me to risk feeling disappointed with my life, so he encouraged me to think small – not big.

-Luckily for me, I made it a lifetime habit to prove him wrong!
+Luckily, I made it a lifelong habit to prove him wrong!

 We are at the “hard” part of our current global creative cycle.
 We are approaching a vital stretch of our collective journey.
-It’s going to require us to hold a vision to move forward – to dream of what we truly want – before we can cultivate a strategy to use our current situation as a catalyst for making the world a better place.
+It will require us to hold a vision to move forward – to dream of what we truly want – before we can cultivate a strategy to use our current situation as a catalyst for making the world a better place.